Gin Rummy Scoring Explained (Knock, Gin & Undercut)

 How Points Are Awarded

-If you have less deadwood than your opponent:
+If you have less deadwood than your opponent (after layoffs):

 Example: Knock Scoring